pyodide/pyodide/docs/development/core.md

 This file is intended as guidelines to help contributors trying to modify the C source files in `src/core`.

 ## What the files do
-The primary purpose of `core` is to implement {ref}`type_conversions` between Python and Javascript.
+The primary purpose of `core` is to implement {ref}`type conversions <type_conversions>` between Python and Javascript.
 Here is a breakdown of the purposes of the files.

 * `main.c` -- responsible for configuring and initializing the python interpreter, initializing the other source files, and creating the `_pyodide_core` module which is used to expose Python objects to `pyodide_py`. `main.c` also tries to generate fatal initialization error messages to help with debugging when there is a mistake in the initialization code.